-The receiver detects data streams on the LIN bus pin (LIN) and transfers them to the microcontroller via pins RXDL (see Figure 1) - LIN recessive is represented by a HIGH level on RXDL, LIN dominant by a LOW level.
+The receiver detects data streams on the LIN bus pin (LIN) and transfers them to the microcontroller via pin RXDL (see Figure 1) - LIN recessive is represented by a HIGH level on pin RXDL, LIN dominant by a LOW level.

-The transmit data streams of the protocol controller at the TXDL input are converted by the transmitter into bus signals with optimized slew rate and wave shaping to minimize EME.
+The transmit data streams of the protocol controller at the TXDL input are converted by the transmitter into bus signals with optimized slew rate and wave shaping to minimize Electromagnetic Emissions (EME).